 - NEET Panels take place to review the hardest to help young people and develop strategies to get them engaged in EET activities.
-In 2010/11, 166 cases were presented and of those 69 young people moved onto education, employment or training.
-The format of the panels is currently under review - Improved data sharing processes have been put in place with City of Sunderland College to ensure that Connexions can track the EET/NEET status of young people - Overseen the Engagement Support & Prevention (ESP) Project, where staff have worked intensively to identify and intervene early with young people to raise their aspirations, as well as working with school leavers - The Activity Agreement has been implemented, where staff work one to one on a weekly basis with NEET young people aged 16-17 to help them to achieve a positive outcome.
+IN 2010/11, 166 cases were presented and of those 69 young people moved onto education, employment or training.
+The format of the panels is currently under review. - Improved data sharing processes have been put in place with City of Sunderland College to ensure that Connexions can track the EET/NEET status of young people. - Overseen the Engagement Support & Prevention (ESP) Project, where staff have worked intensively to identify and intervene early with young people to raise their aspirations, as well as working with school leavers. - Implemented the Activity Agreement, where staff work one to one on a weekly basis with NEET young people aged 16-17 to help them to achieve a positive outcome.
 Training providers also have drop in sessions at Connexions centres as part of this programme to raise awareness and help recruit young people who are NEET into positive opportunities.
-Funding for this initiative ended in March 2011 - Connexions attend College Progression Boards to identify those not able to progress to the next level of their course (June 2010) - A review of joiners and leavers to and from the NEET group was conducted.
-Partners are working more collaboratively to ensure young people progress from programmes to remain EET - Local Strategic Partnership held an event to promote Apprenticeships to key employers in the city - Connexions Advisers are now based in each of the five localities across the city - JobCentrePlus constantly reviews and enhances support for unemployed people and provides additional specialist provision for specific customers groups, including young people.
+Funding for this initiative ended in March 2011. - Connexions attend College Progression Boards to identify those not able to progress to the next level of their course (June 2010) - Conducted a review of joiners and leavers to and from the NEET group.
+Partners working together more collaboratively to ensure young people progress from programmes to remain EET. - Had a Local Strategic Partnership event to promote Apprenticeships to key employers in the city - Connexions Advisers now based in each of the five localities across the city - Risk also that our colleagues in other areas have upped their game. - JobCentrePlus constantly reviews and enhances support for unemployed people and provides additional specialist provision for specific customers groups, including young people.
 Early access to all Get Britain Working (GBW) measures and the Work Programme is also offered.
 GBW measures include work clubs, volunteering, work experience, work activity, self employment support, enterprise clubs, work academies and skills training.